Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 The process of transforming digital data into new forms is as old as the computer industry.

-1. Magazine editorial submissions into formats used to review, edit and typeset.
+1. Earliest use was to transform magazine editorial submissions into formats used to review, edit and typeset.

-• Decoded file headers to determine file type, then decoded each file to present in a form that appealed to users.
+• The application decoded file headers to determine file type, then transformed each file to present to users.

-4. Legacy DB2 and Informix RDMS data before import into an Oracle RDMS for the Siebel CRM.
+4. Legacy DB2 and Informix RDMS database exports were transformed to import into an Oracle RDMS for use through the Siebel CRM.

-5. Thousands of Word and PDF documents into HTML and XML formats for technical and developer support sites.
+5. Thousands of Word and PDF documents were automatically transformed into HTML and XML formats for technical and developer support sites.

-6. Messy XML to clean and DTD-validated XML for linguistic translation.
+6. Automated transformation of bloated, unconventional XML to clean, DTD-validated XML for linguistic translation.

-7. Automated transformation of email real estate leads using 61 processing scripts to create SQL scripts for automated import into an MySQL database.
+7. Automated transformation of email real estate leads using many processing scripts to create SQL scripts for automated import into an MySQL database.

-• Signature analysis for 13 lead sources with many sub-types to select a processing script .
+• Signature analysis was used for several lead sources with many sub-types to select a processing script .

-8. Automated transformation of Microsoft Office Word docx, Excel xlsx and PowerPoint pptx documents to text.
+8. Automated transformation of Microsoft Office Word docx, Excel xlsx and PowerPoint pptx documents.

-• Multi-threaded automation provided processing of complex directory chains along with individual documents.
+• Multi-threaded automation provides processing of complex directory chains along with individual documents.

 • Resulting UTF-8 text is broken into words with stop-words removed.

-• Pertinent information that includes document size, timestamps, word sequence and groups, is later written to a database.
+• Pertinent information that includes document size, timestamps, word sequence and groups, is retained in a memory-based database.

 Refactored